Program Overview K-12

 TAG Differentiated Classes

-TAG students study the same basic curriculum as those in the regular education classes.
-However, because of their unique abilities, they can move at a faster pace through the material.
+TAG students meet the same grade-level content standards as those in the regular education classes.
+However, because of their unique abilities, they are able to move at a faster pace through the material.
 They may participate in in-depth research projects which develop critical thinking and problem solving skills.
 The differentiated courses require increased student responsibility for learning.

 High School TAG

 The high school TAG program begins in 9th grade with a required quarter-long career awareness and college planning seminar designed especially for TAG students.
-10th, 11th, and 12th grade students may elect to take an independent study course, allowing them to design their own in-depth study.
 Students have the opportunity to meet with the TAG Teacher throughout their time in high school for additional help planning for their time in high school and beyond.
 Advanced Placement courses are also available to all students in the district in these upper grades.